 Personal information must not be disclosed to any third party organisation without prior consent of the individual concerned.
 This also includes information that would confirm whether or not an individual is or has been an applicant, pupil or employee of Burnside College.
+The only exception to this is where Burnside College has safeguarding concerns (please see paragraph 9)

 Burnside College may have a duty to disclose personal information in order to comply with legal or statutory obligations.
-GDPR allows the disclosure of personal data to authorised bodies, such as the police and other organisations that have a crime prevention or law enforcement function.
+UK GDPR allows the disclosure of personal data to authorised bodies, such as the police and other organisations that have a crime prevention or law enforcement function.

 Personal information that is shared with third parties on a more regular basis shall be carried out under written agreement to stipulate the purpose and boundaries of sharing.
-For circumstances where personal information would need to be shared in the case of ad hoc arrangements, sharing shall be undertaken in compliance with the GDPR 2018.
+For circumstances where personal information would need to be shared in the case of ad hoc arrangements, sharing shall be undertaken in compliance with the data protection legislation.